telerik/blazor-docs/accessibility/keyboard-navigation.md

 * ListView - not applicable, its entire rendering is up to the app.
 Its pager is a separate component that offers accessibility and keyboard navigation.

+* Loader - not applicable, it is merely a visualization component the user cannot interact with.

 * [MultiSelect](https://demos.telerik.com/blazor-ui/multiselect/keyboard-navigation)

 * [NumericTextBox](https://demos.telerik.com/blazor-ui/numerictextbox/keyboard-navigation)

 * [Pager](https://demos.telerik.com/blazor-ui/pager/keyboard-navigation)

+* ProgressBar - not applicable, it is merely a visualization component the user cannot interact with.

 * Scheduler - will have keyboard navigation in an upcoming release.